 As explained on the form, completing & signing the membership form is a definite commitment (other than in exceptional circumstances by written agreement with the farm) – we need this certainty to plan in advance for next year’s growing season.

-If you would like to find out more about the farm before making this commitment then you would be welcome to come along to a Saturday working party to find out more (10am – 4pm every Saturday) – please just let Joanne know in advance so we can look out for you.
+If you would like to find out more about the farm before making this commitment then you would be welcome to come along to a Saturday working party to find out more (10am – 4pm every Saturday) – please contact us in advance so we can look out for you.

 Any other questions?